Email FacebookTwitterMenu burgerClose thin

 Why High-Net-Worth Divorces Get Complicated

-• Identify and value all assets owned by each spouse individually and the household together;
+1. Identify and Value Assets: Take stock of all assets owned by each spouse individually and jointly.

-Readers should note that this is a highly simplified summary, and does not address non-property questions such as child custody, but those are the basic steps for conducting a divorce.
+This is a simplified overview and does not address non-financial matters, such as child custody, but outlines the essential steps in a divorce process.

-For many people this makes divorce at least theoretically simple.
-When you are only trying to split up a couple of bank accounts, a retirement plan and a house, it’s fairly straightforward to add up the numbers and divide them in half.
+For many people, this makes divorce at least theoretically simple.
+When you’re only trying to split up a couple of bank accounts, a retirement plan and a house, it’s fairly straightforward to add up the numbers and divide them in half.
 In those cases much, if not most, of the complexity tends to be emotional.
 By definition divorce tends to involve parties with strong feelings, and often one or both will try to use the process to punish their soon-to-be-minted ex.

 However, high-net-worth divorce gets particularly complicated.
 This can happen for many reasons, but the most common issues to watch out for are: